TobyPDE/chianti/docs/index.rst

         :type batchsize: int
         :type augmentors: list(Augmentor)

+    .. py:method:: next()

+        Returns the next batch of images.

+        :return: A tuple of two numpy arrays.
+The first array contains the source batch and the second entry contains the target batch.

+    .. py:method:: reset()

+        Resets the underlying iterator to the beginning.
+This is useful if you want to deterministically iterate over a dataset.

+    .. py:method:: get_num_batches()

+        Returns the total number of batches per epoch.

+        :return: The number of batches per epoch.
+        :rtype: int

 .. py:class:: Iterator

     A data iterator class.
 Use one of these factory methods in order to create new instances: